 The BLS reports the number of Security and Information Assurance jobs is expected to increase by 28% by 2020.
 With a Master's Degree in Security and Information Assurance, you will plan, coordinate, and maintain the information security for a company or organization.
 You could be hired to do this in a variety of roles, including:

 In June 2011, the National Security Agency (NSA) and the Department of Homeland Secuirty (DHS) recognized Davenport University as a Center of Academic Excellence in Information Assurance Education (CAE/IAE).
 The goal of this program is to reduce vulnerability in our national information infrastructure by promoting higher education and research in Information Assurance (IA) and produce a growing number of professionals with IA expertise in various disciplines.
 This formal designation followed a rigorous review and evaluation against stringent criteria, demonstrating Davenport University’s commitment to academic excellence in IA education.

-Information Assurance (IA) Awareness Program (AFI33-204) has defined the term Information Assurance as ?Conducting those operations that protect and defend information and information systems by ensuring availability, integrity, authentication, confidentiality and non-repudiation.
+The term Information Assurance has been defined as “conducting those operations that protect and defend information and information systems by ensuring availability, integrity, authentication, confidentiality and non-repudiation.”
 This includes providing for restoration of information systems by incorporating protection, detection and reaction capabilities.
-The 37- semester credit hour Master of Science in Information Assurance (MSIA) includes nine core courses, two upper-level electives, and a thesis focused on Information Assurance and Computer Security.
-Students will also choose two electives within their concentration.
+The 37-semester credit hour Master of Science in Information Assurance (MSIA) includes nine core courses, two upper-level electives, and a thesis focused on Information Assurance and Computer Security.

 Graduate level Prerequisites: